| C (continued) |

 herself and her car in plain sight ("drivin' us crazy and lovin'

-(George Kennedy) in which Luke refuses to give up by staying down
+Dragline (George Kennedy) in which Luke refused to give up by staying

-on the ground - and thereby receives a beating
+down on the ground - and thereby received a beating

 - the image of the guard's impenetrable sunglasses